hydraraptor81/hweeren.com/content/privacy.md

 ## Other Software

-I use [Hugo](https://gohugo.io/) to build our website.
+I use [Hugo](https://gohugo.io/) to build my website.
 Hugo has [additional privacy settings](https://gohugo.io/about/hugo-and-gdpr/) for GDPR compliance, and I configure it to be as privacy friendly as possible.

 ## SearXNG Privacy Policy